Mental Health Initiative

 A: School staff will communicate with families about emergency situations that arise.
 School staff can make use of the school intercom system as well as phones to communicate.

-Q: How will phones be collected and returned each day?
+Q: How are phones/devices collected and returned each day?

-Q: What are the consequences for students who have their phones with them during the day?
+Q: What are the consequences for students who have their phones/devices with them during the day?

 A: The phone will be taken to the office for the rest of the day.
 A parent/guardian will need to come to the office to pick up the phone.

-Q: What if my child needs to use their phone during the day?
+Q: What if my child needs to use their phone/device during the day?

 A: Prior arrangements can be made for students who require access to their phones during the day.
 For example, a student that has a medical need that requires use of their phone.

 Q: What about the use of smart watches?
-If students do not have access to phones, they will use their smart watches more.
+If students do not have access to phones, won’t they use their smart watches more?

-Q: Will teachers be allowed to have their phones with them in class?
+Q: Are teachers allowed to have their phones with them in their classrooms?

 The evidence is clear, but don’t just take our word for it!